Is This Survey Broken or Rigged? I Used Cursor to Find Out

 What I Learned

 • UX bugs can have ethical implications.
 A missing CSS selector might seem trivial, but when it systematically affects one group of users (the unhappy ones), the impact is anything but trivial.
+Whether intentional or not, the outcome is the same: negative feedback becomes harder to submit.

 And yes, I finally got to submit my complaint.
 Whether anyone at Santander reads it is another story.